Best Suspense Films List

 Kevin Spacey, and Gwyneth Paltrow will be remembered for this forever.

 The king of disaster pictures, Airport is that good.
 The suspense is exhilarating and exciting.
-Until the moment
+Until

-From Here to Eternity.
-The performances rendered by the all-star cast are excellent, and the standouts are
+different from From Here to Eternity.
+The performances rendered by the all-star cast are excellent,

-Dean Martin and Helen Hayes who won the Oscar for Best Supporting Actress.
+and the standouts are Dean Martin and Helen Hayes who won the Oscar for Best Supporting Actress.

-There are several films Julia Roberts is famous for, and among them is Sleeping with the Enemy which came first
+There are several films Julia Roberts is famous for, and among them is Sleeping with the Enemy which

-editing and cinematography are flawless.
-Taking place around the stunning-looking house on the beach, the film starts
+absorbing while the editing and cinematography are flawless.
+Taking place around the stunning-looking house on

-off well, and then things begin to take a turn for worse, exposing flaws in the Burneys' marriage.
+the beach, the film starts off well, and then things begin to take a turn for worse, exposing flaws in the

 Originally titled as Ten Little Niggers for the 1939 paperback version, the 1965 film remake of

 And Then There Were None, Ten Little Indians is a superb murder mystery thriller.
-The feel, the suspense, the
+The feel,

-mystery, the atmosphere, the setting, and the cast are perfect.
-The ending is fantastic because it's the right kind of
+the suspense, the mystery, the atmosphere, the setting, and the cast are perfect.
+The ending is fantastic

-how such a movie should go out.
+because it's the right kind of how such a movie should go out.

-Master of Suspense envious, but it did have an enormous influence on Psycho.
+The Devils, making the Master of Suspense envious, but it did have an enormous influence on Psycho.

-Dark, brooding, combative, sexy, and absolutely talented, Oliver Reed, once upon a time, was the rage of British cinema.
-The
+Dark, brooding, combative, sexy, and absolutely talented, Oliver Reed, once upon a time, was the rage of

-most underrated Hammer Horror picture ever made, Paranoiac is a wonderful treat for fans and newcomers alike.
+British cinema.
+The most underrated Hammer Horror picture ever made, Paranoiac is a wonderful treat for

+fans and newcomers alike.
 Oliver Reed is drop-dead gorgeous in black and white, and it's hard to take eyes off him.

 The plot is both simple and amazing.
-It's basic to the core of human element: men falling head over heels for women and
+It's basic to the core of human element: men falling head over heels for

-doing everything recklessly in the blind because of sex.
+women and doing everything recklessly in the blind because of sex.
 Stupid, silly mistakes are made.
-That's exactly what the lead
+That's

-character did, costing lives in the process.
+exactly what the lead character did, costing lives in the process.

 Honorable Mentions: